- Tuition fees

 - health insurance and some medical costs.

 Students must pay the first £303 of travel costs themselves.

 If you apply for the travel grant you will need to complete a form which is available on request from Student Finance.
 The completed this form can be signed by SSiD in the Students’ Union.
 You need to submit all of your receipts and booking confirmations as part of the application, so remember to save everything.
+You can apply for the Travel Grant at any time during the academic year and there's no limit to how many forms students can submit.
 For further information on the travel grant, see the Student Finance webpage.

 As you will still be a fully registered student of the University of Sheffield during your period abroad, you may apply for the Financial Support (hardship) Fund for unforeseeable expenses or emergency costs.

 If you are thinking about working during your time abroad, you need to check the website for your host university and the embassy for that country to see what regulations and restrictions there are.

 Some universities and/or countries do not allow students to work during their stay.

 You must clarify this prior to applying for your visa as you may need to declare that you want to work at visa application stage.